 St. Peter’s Church is located beneath Deutschhaus Mainz in the northwest of the historical center of Mainz, Germany.
 It is the one of the most important rococo buildings in Mainz.
 Originally it was a collegiate church monastery of ″St. Peter before the walls″, which had existed since the 10th century and is dedicated to the apostle Peter as patron.

 Today it serves as a parish church for the parish of St. Peter / St. Emmeran.

 St Peter’s was spectacular, and so was the distinctively German Cathedral in Mainz.

 The Cathedral of Mainz dates from 975 AD but was continually rebuilt and restored, reaching its present form mainly in the 13th and 14th centuries.

 It was at Mainz Cathedral on March 27, 1188, that Holy Roman Emperor Frederick I (Frederick Barbarossa), took up the Cross in the Third Crusade called by Pope Gregory VIII.

 During World War II, Allied bombing of Mainz destroyed 80% of the city, but the cathedral was left almost entirely unharmed.

-It was not only churches, cathedrals that had us entertained we had the opportunity to view a few classic cars on a warmish Sunday afternoon.
-Finishing off that afternoon with a cool one as you do in a country renowned for its wheat beers, Hefeweizen.
+Not only did churches and cathedrals entertain us, but we also had the opportunity to view a few classic cars on a warm Sunday afternoon.
+Finishing off that afternoon with a cool one, as you do in a country renowned for its wheat beers, Hefeweizen.